 Paolo Boccagni, HOMInG’s PI, is a lecturer in Sociology at the University of Trento.
 His main research fields are transnational migration, social welfare, care, diversity and home studies, as well as qualitative research at large.
 He likes working and making connections with colleagues in Europe, America, Australia, and (sooner or later) Asia and Africa, while spending most of his time in Trento, somewhere in Northern Italy.
 Paolo is a member of the editorial boards of Comparative Migration Studies and Mondi Migranti, and a founding member of the IMISCOE research group IMASP – International migration and social protection.
 Most recently he has done fieldwork on the views of home of international students, on the socio-legal careers of immigrant domestic workers and on the constructions of diversity among social workers with immigrant clients.
 Besides teaching, he carries on occasional training, consultancy and volunteering with civil servants, practitioners and students on migration-related issues.
-Paolo’s publications around the key topics of HOMInG include articles in Housing, Theory and Society (2014) and in the Journal of Housing and the Built Environment (2017) and in Housing Studies (2017), as well as the monograph Migration and the search for home: Mapping domestic space in migrants’ everyday lives (Palgrave, 2017).
+Paolo’s publications around the key topics of HOMInG include articles in Housing, Theory and Society (2014), in the Journal of Housing and the Built Environment (2017) and in Housing Studies (2017), as well as the monograph Migration and the search for home: Mapping domestic space in migrants’ everyday lives (Palgrave, 2017).

 More info: unitn.academia.edu/PaoloBoccagni